The Newsroom (Canadian TV series): Supporting characters

-Each season had a different supporting cast of newswriters, reporters, producers and network bureaucrats.
-The 1996 season one cast included Jeremy Hotz and Mark Farrell as Findlay's two "yes men" segment producers, Tanya Allen as Audrey the intern, David Huband as Bruce the weatherguy, Julie Khaner as Findlay's boss Sidney, Nancy Beatty as Nancy, Findlay's other boss and David Gale as the entertainment reporter.
+Each season has a different supporting cast of news writers, reporters, producers, and network bureaucrats.
+The 1996 season one cast includes Jeremy Hotz and Mark Farrell as Findlay's two "yes men" segment producers, Tanya Allen as Audrey the intern, Damon Runyan as Steve David Huband as Bruce the weather guy, Julie Khaner as Findlay's boss Sidney, Nancy Beatty as Nancy, Findlay's other boss and David Gale as the entertainment reporter.

-Leah Pinsent appeared in Escape from the Newsroom as anchor Diane Gordon, a character she had previously played in Finkleman's More Tears.
+Leah Pinsent appears in Escape from the Newsroom as anchor Diane Gordon, a character she had previously played in Finkleman's More Tears.

-The 2004 season two cast included Matt Watts as Matt and Jody Racicot as Alex who replaced Jeremy and Mark as Findlay's "yes men" segment producers.
-Douglas Bell played Allen, a writer, hypochondriac and Harvard graduate who often stutters.
-Holly Lewis played Claire and Alberta Watson played Susan.
-Tom McCamus also appeared in one of the 2004 episodes as a newswriter who informed Findlay of his own terminal illness, to Findlay's lack of concern; his character died at the end of the episode.
+The 2004 season two cast includes Matt Watts as Matt and Jody Racicot as Alex who replace Jeremy and Mark as Findlay's "yes men" segment producers.
+Douglas Bell plays Allen, a writer, hypochondriac, and Harvard graduate who often stutters.
+Holly Lewis plays Claire and Alberta Watson plays Susan.
+Tom McCamus also appears in one of the 2004 episodes as a newswriter who informs Findlay of his terminal illness, due to Findlay's lack of concern; his character dies at the end of the episode.

-In 2005, the season three additions to the cast included Shaughnessy Bishop-Stall as Jason, who replaced Alex as segment producer, Kristin Booth as Nora and Sarah Strange as Susan Murdoch, Findlay's boss.
-Jeremy Hotz returned to the cast for the first episode when Findlay rehired his character and then fired him later that episode.
+In 2005, the season three additions to the cast include Shaughnessy Bishop-Stall as Jason, who replaces Alex as a segment producer, Kristin Booth as Nora, and Sarah Strange as Susan Murdoch, Findlay's boss.
+Jeremy Hotz returns to the cast for the first episode when Findlay rehires his character and then fires him later that episode.

 Guest stars

-The show also included guest appearances by a number of public figures, including David Cronenberg, Rick Salutin, Bob Rae, Hugh Segal, Naomi Klein, Daniel Richler, Angelo Mosca, Linda McQuaig, Cynthia Dale and Noam Chomsky, playing themselves in interviews on the newscast.
+The show also includes guest appearances by several public figures, including David Cronenberg, Rick Salutin, Bob Rae, Hugh Segal, Naomi Klein, Daniel Richler, Angelo Mosca, Linda McQuaig, Cynthia Dale, Alex Gonzalez, and Noam Chomsky, playing themselves in interviews on the newscast.
 Escape from the Newsroom featured Atom Egoyan.